giuseppedistasi/android-smart-contact-extractor/README.md

     }

-If you prefer you can also invoke Extractor synchronously (invoking extractor synchronously will freeze ui thread until task end)
+If you prefer you can also invoke Extractor synchronously (warning:extractor synchronously will freeze ui thread until task will be completed)

            ArrayList<Contact> allContacts = new ContactsExtractor(this).getAllContacts();